 Figure 51.
-Distribution of gestational age at childbirth in single and multiple pregnancies without any special interventions during the prenatal period Figure 52.
-Distribution of birth weight in single and multiple pregnancies without any special interventions during the prenatal period In public maternities that cater for low socio economic populations, approximately half the multiple pregnancies end up as preterm childbirths (less than 37 weeks).
-More than half the pregnancies that reach full suffer from IUGR.
+Distribution of gestational age at childbirth in single and multiple pregnancies without any special interventions during the prenatal period the pregnancies that reach full suffer from IUGR.
 Severe asphyxia the first and fifth minute of life is respectively three and four times higher than in singleton deliveries..